 - Insurance certificate (in some countries, like Cuba, this is a legal requirement and you may be asked to show proof)

 - Any Visa confirmation (for instance your ESTA confirmation if you’re going to America)

 - Booking confirmation for any internal travel, excursions or activities

 No matter what type of holiday you’re going on, travel insurance helps protect you against cancellations and delays, medical expenses and the costs of any lost or stolen items.

-Book this as early as possible, so you can still get your money back if the holiday is cancelled.
-Too many people leave it till the last minute the day before they fly.
-But if your airline goes bust or you break your leg commuting, you might want the option to get your money back.
+Try to book this as early as possible.This is important as you could claim your money back if the holiday is cancelled.
+If your airline goes bust or you get an injury that could prevent flying, you should have the option to get your money back.